kexinhuang12345/DeepPurpose/README.md

 from DeepPurpose.utils import *
 from DeepPurpose.dataset import *

-# Load Data, SMILES for drug, Amino Acid Sequence for Target.
+# Load Data, an array of SMILES for drug, an array of Amino Acid Sequence for Target and an array of binding values/0-1 label.
-# Support both continuous (IC50, Kd, etc.) and binary (interaction or not).
-Automatically adjust the loss and evaluation metrics.
-Support public dataset loading.
 # e.g. ['Cc1ccc(CNS(=O)(=O)c2ccc(s2)S(N)(=O)=O)cc1', ...], ['MSHHWGYGKHNGPEHWHKDFPIAKGERQSPVDIDTH...', ...], [0.46, 0.49, ...]
+# In this example, BindingDB with Kd binding score is used.
 X_drug, X_target, y  = process_BindingDB(download_BindingDB(SAVE_PATH),
 					 y = 'Kd',
 					 binary = False,